shivjisakina/PHPUnit-Practice/README.md

 ## How do you practice TDD?
 * You write a **failing** test, and then write the minimum amount of code to pass it.

-## What are some project management strategies that require TDD?
-*

 # Part 2

 ## PseudoCode